hyeshik/poreplex/README.md

 DNA sequences and some explanations.

 ## Citation
-A pre-print is going to released soon.
+A pre-print is going to be released soon.